© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 The Four Stones is a scheduled monument protected by Cadw under reference RD004.
 View the official record →

-The Four Stones is a Neolithic or Bronze Age stone setting located in Radnorshire, Wales.
+The Four Stones is a prehistoric stone setting located in Radnorshire, Wales, comprising four standing stones arranged in a ritual or ceremonial configuration.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD004.

 The Four Stones dates from the prehistoric period, and is classified as a stone setting.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 The Four Stones is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD004.